-It’s a great time to consider where you are going and where you’d like to be.
 You probably know that goals are essential to being successful in life, but maybe you’re not sure where to start.
-Well, you’re at the right place – we’ve put together some great tips for you on how to set goals in life.
+Maybe you’re trying to help someone else (like your teen or young adult) set goals in life and your not sure how to get them started.
+Well, you’re at the right place – we’ve put together some great tips for you on how to get started setting goals in life.

 Often when someone says they have a goal, what they really mean is that they are attracted to a vague idea.
 You may say, “I just want to be happy.”
 But as Eleanor Roosevelt said, “Happiness is not a goal…it’s a by-product of a life well lived.”
 A life well lived rarely happens by accident.
 It is the result of setting and pursuing goals.